Ladue School District

+Boundary

+The Ladue School District serves an area encompassing 19 sq. mi. with more than 27,000 residents.
+It is completely inclusive to the municipalities of Ladue and Crystal Lake Park; and partially inclusive to Creve Coeur, Frontenac, Huntleigh, Olivette, Richmond Heights, Town and Country, Unincorporated St. Louis County and Westwood.

 History

 As the City of Ladue was incorporated in 1936, Spoede Elementary and Ross Elementary were built in the 1930s.
 The Ladue School District was first organized in 1939.

 In U.S. v Ladue School District, a case the U.S. Department of Justice brought in 1978, the federal government charged Ladue with discrimination in hiring of faculty and staff.
 In 1999, Ladue exited the Voluntary Interdistrict Choice Corporation (VICC), a city-county school desegregation program.